ditn/KotlinStyleGuide/README.md

     // ...
 }
 ```
-###Companion Objects
+### Companion Objects
-Companion objects should be defined at the top of a class declaration, above properties and methods but below an `init` block if necessary:
+Companion objects, such as those for `Fragment` `newInstance` methods, should be defined at the top of a class declaration, above properties and methods but below an `init` block if necessary:

 ```kotlin
 class MyFragment : Fragment() {